Ten Little Indians

-"Ten Little Indians" is a traditional American children's counting out rhyme.
+"Ten Little Indians" is an American children's counting out rhyme.
 It has a Roud Folk Song Index number of 12976.
-The term "Indians" in this sense refers to Indigenous North American peoples, with some adaptations referring to Indians as people of Sub-Saharan African ethnicity.
 In 1868, songwriter Septimus Winner adapted it as a song, then called "Ten Little Injuns", for a minstrel show.

 Lyrics

 The modern lyrics for the children's rhyme are:

 Minstrel song

 Songwriter Septimus Winner created an elaborated version of the children's song, called "Ten Little Injuns", in 1868 for a minstrel show.